 Final Words

 You can now consider yourself an expert for Google's organic search bot.
-Understanding how it works, paired with technical optimization best practices, is sure to boost your indexing and search rankings.
+Understanding how it works, paired with the technical optimization best practices, is an important step to boosting your indexing and search rankings.

 If you want to dive into more details and find all possible optimization opportunities for Googlebot and SEO in general, check out our top picks for best SEO software.
 Here we list the best all-in-one SEO software providers on the market.
 Find out who offers the best tools to improve your SEO performance most effectively.